imperfectlink/KeyboardRenderKit/docs/source/board_custom.rst

 |

-As an example, let's use Alchemist Keyboards Aella render file converted to OBJ.
-Download it here.
+As an example, let's use Alchemist Keyboards Aella render file converted to OBJ. `Download it here. <files/AKB_Aella.obj>`_